 The train then quickly ascends a 205 ft loop (about 20 stories) – a 90-degree angle.
 After this epic climb, you will still have to navigate through several large loops before landing back at the station.

 The ride is about 62 seconds.

 Note: There are 2 different lines for this ride.
 If you want additional thrills, go to the line that takes to the first seats on the train.
 This line takes longer but it is worth the wait.

 Johnny Rockets is my favorite dining place at the boardwalk.
-It is a well-known chain that resembles 50’s diners and offer great American food.
+It is a well-known chain that resembles 50’s diners and offers great American food.
 Hollywood Hits and Boardwalk Barbeque are other good options.